DaliGabriel/GitHubImageUpload/README.md

 - File type validation prevents non-image uploads
 - File size limits prevent large uploads
 - All sensitive information is kept in `.env.local` which is git-ignored
+- Never commit or share your `.env.local` file or GitHub token

 ## Contributing